SouthernMethodistUniversity/hpc_docs/docs/applications/python/README.md

 One of the notable exceptions occurs when using ```mpi4py```.
 In this case, the performance can be severely impacted by using _Conda_, especially for communication heavy applications.
 See the[instructions for mpi4py](applications/python/python_venvs) for more details.

-## Instructions for setting up virtual environments
+## Instructions for setting up virtual environments  {docsify-ignore}

 We encourage users to try setting up environments using the following methods and choose the one that they are most comfortable with.